AliNzmv/django-cash-management/README.md

 # :pushpin: Introduction

 Quera asked us to design and implement the backend part of a financial exchange site using Django.
-In this design, we should be able to have exchanges within the network with the ability to accurately record the details of each transaction
+In this design, we should be able to have exchanges within the network with the ability to accurately record the details of each transaction.

 ##  :dart:Goals